Tuition & Fees

 NOTE: The Bachelor of Information program is to be completed under Full-Time (FT) status unless students need to be on a reduced courseload under the advisement of their Accessibility Advisor.

-Please review details on Tuition fees for 2022/23 and refund schedule on the Student Accounts office website.
-Tuition fees for the 2022/23 academic year has now been published.
+Please see full details of Tuition fees for 2023-24 and refund schedules on the Student Accounts office website.

-In the event of a discrepancy between the table above and your invoice, the information on your invoice takes precedence and is accurate.
-Please note that tuition fees are subject to change every year.
-The amounts above can be used as a reference for budgeting, but does not reflect the actual amount invoiced for a future academic year.
+Tuition fees are subject to change every year.
+The amounts in the above table can be used as a reference for budgeting, but may not reflect the actual amount invoiced for a future academic year.

-Breakdown of Summer tuition fees can be found below in the Summer section.
-Please note that the BI program consists of 5 consecutive terms (Fall, Winter, Summer, Fall and Winter).
-Students are expected to be enrolled for the Summer term between Years 1 and 2.
+The breakdown of Summer tuition fees can be found below in the Summer section.
+The BI program consists of 5 consecutive terms (Fall, Winter, Summer, Fall and Winter); students are expected to be enrolled for the Summer term between Years 1 and 2.

 *UHIP is the University Health Insurance Plan for international students at the University of Toronto.
-Details on the coverage of this plan can be found with our Centre of International Experience office.
-This is mandatory for all international students.
+Details on the coverage of this plan can be found with the Centre for International Experience office.
+This insurance plan is mandatory for all international students.

 Master of Information (MI) — Fees & Structure